-Virtual events have their pros and cons: you can reach a wider, even global audience!
+Virtual events have their pros and cons: You can reach a wider, even global audience!
 You could get more registrations for your virtual events because there are fewer barriers to entry!
-But, you might struggle with turnout rate because of the over-saturation in virtual events, and what is now commonly referred to as “Zoom Fatigue”.
+But you might struggle with turnout rate because of the over-saturation of virtual events, and what is now commonly referred to as “Zoom Fatigue.”
 You might also struggle with engagement during your virtual event because people are simultaneously attending your event, responding to emails, writing a company memo, and watching the last episode of Tiger King.

 Spend more time ensuring that your core group shows up.
 Reach out to your regular attendees, and keep up the contact right up until the event.
 Some community members need an extra push to show up to your virtual events.
 If you really want to see everyone’s smiling faces at your event, make sure they know that you want them there.
 When your events make people feel warm and fuzzy, they will continue to show up for more.
 For more tips about how to get people to actually show up to your virtual events, check this blog post!

-We love to hate them.
-But, one of the keys to an engaging virtual event is to give your attendees the space and opportunity to connect.
+One of the keys to an engaging virtual event is to give your attendees the space and opportunity to connect.
 Opening your event by letting all participants feel seen, heard, and appreciated will do wonders for how they experience the event.
 When we see each other’s faces in separate little boxes, the disconnect can feel real.
-Breaking the ice by asking where everybody’s calling in from, or asking what their favorite breakfast cereal is (cinnamon toast crunch, obviously) guarantees that a few attendees find a connection.
+Breaking the ice by asking where everybody’s calling in from or asking what their favorite breakfast cereal is (Cinnamon Toast Crunch, obviously) guarantees that a few attendees find a connection.